netdata/netdata/packaging/PLATFORM_SUPPORT.md

 guarantees for platforms in that tier, as follows:

 - **Core**: Platforms in the core support tier are our top priority.
-They are covered rigorously in our CI, usually include official binary packages, and any platform specific bugs recieve a high priority.
+They are covered rigorously in our CI, usually include official binary packages, and any platform-specific bugs receive a high priority.
 From the perspective of our developers, platforms in the core support tier _must_ work, with almost no exceptions.
 - **Intermediate**: Platforms in the intermediate support tier are those which Netdata wants to support, but cannot justify core level support for.
 They are also covered in CI, but not as rigorously as the core tier, may or may